How To Start and Run a Podcast for Your Business

 Wrapping back around to how we started this post, yes, podcasting can be incredible for your business.
 It can help you reach new mediums and audiences.
 It can help build your brand and expertise.
 And how much time you decide to dedicate to creating your podcast will depend on your own needs.

-We are doing three podcasts.
+We are doing two podcasts and have done as many as four.
 They are important to us and work for our business model.
 But I am not on a mission to get everyone to do a podcast.

 Think about it.
 Even test the waters if you are unsure.
 There are many ways to become part of the world of digital content, and it’s up to you to find your own sweet spots.